 OK.
 To be fair, acting in a made for TV movie rarely shines.
 They aren’t usually pulling from Hollywood’s A-listers after all.

 But those facts don’t make the movie any easier to sit through.
-But that’s not to say there isn’t a memorable line in there.
+Still, there are a few memorable lines in this Olsen Twins’ Halloween movie.

 Admittedly, that line is actually funny in its execution.
 But there are plenty of other lines that are just as stale, non-sensical, or generally inane.
 By the end, it becomes too much to bear.